Saturday, June 30, 2018

 This festival is the profound expression of devotion and commitment to the Earth.
 The planet Earth is round in shape and the Wo mari offered to the planet Earth on this Day is also round in shape.
 I am so glad to know that lately the Nepal government has been carrying out different cleanliness and other environment awareness programs to mark the Day.

-Sithi Nakha for Newah people is very important because it is on this Day the Newahs not only clean and sweep their homes, nearby surroundings, Nanis, Bahals, they also purify, clean and mop wells, ponds, stone spouts, springs and other water sources in the neighborhood periphery.
+Sithi Nakha for Newah people is very important because it is on this Day the Newahs not only clean and sweep their homes, nearby surroundings, Nanis, Gallis, Bahals, they also purify, clean and mop wells, ponds, stone spouts, springs and other water sources in the neighborhood periphery.

 Sithi Nakha is also the Day when Lord Varah is worshipped.
 Hindu Newahs celebrate this festival as the birthday of Kumar Kartikeye, son of Shiva while Buddhist Newahs observe it as the Mahaparinirvana Day of Prince Mahasatwo of the state of Panti.